luizsoliveira/jetstarter-api-postgrest/README.md

 #Excerpt from .env file

 # List with one or more schemas that will be served as REST API by PostgREST
-PGRST_DB_SCHEMAS = "api"
+PGRST_DB_SCHEMAS = "public"
 ```

-## Good practices for exposing REST endpoints with PostgREST

-A beneficial practice is not to directly expose the table in the schema visible by PostgREST.
-Keep your tables in a schema not reachable by PostgREST, and instead, put only views in the exposed schema.

-The first advantage is that you can have the freedom to expose a subset of the data available in the table in the API, restricting, for example, that columns and/or rows of the table are not present in the view.

-The second advantage is that you can use this indirection to manage different API versions.
-You can have an api-1.0 schema and another api-2.0 schema.
-Both schemas can coexist by creating different abstractions of the same database.
-This indirection provides the necessary freedom for database evolution while preserving legacy API versions.

 ## Exposing a public REST endpoint

 PostgREST provides the functionality to expose public REST endpoints.
 In this context, public are the endpoints that can be accessed without authentication.
-This feature should be used with great caution and is only recommended for read-only access and non-sensitive data.
+For didactical simplicity, we will do the access without authentication in this tutorial, but you can get more information about exposing endpoints with authentication in the official documentation ([link](https://postgrest.org/en/stable/references/auth.html)).

 To activate the resource, it is necessary to define the ROLE of the database that will be used for this public access.
 Only resources accessible by this ANONYMOUS ROLE will be offered in the public version of the API.